Georg David Hardegg: Becoming an independent religion, the ’German Temple’

 Following their return and a feedback meeting, some families withdrew from the project when they realised that moving to Palestine would take time to organise.
 Hardegg and Hoffmann, however, were spurred on by the start of the Franco-Austrian war in 1859, viewing it as a sign of the approaching apocalypse, with the supposition that Napoleon III was the beast which comes up from the bottomless pit and predictions in connection with the coming of the Antichrist and the return of Christ.

 In June 1861 a meeting was held at the Kirschenhardthof, at which the decision was made to become an independent religion, with the name, 'German Temple’.
-This new development, which involved withdrawal from the recognised Church, enraged the clergy of the Evangelical Church in Wurttemberg, resulting in the loss of basic rights and attacks on Templer property.
+This new development, which involved withdrawal from the recognised Church, enraged the clergy of the Evangelical Church in Württemberg, resulting in the loss of basic rights and attacks on Templer property.
 Differences of opinion between leaders of the community in regard to the main purpose of the Society also caused difficulties, Hardegg taking the view that emphasis should be on the spiritual aspect entirely, including miracles and healing, with their overarching mission being the rebuilding of the Holy Land, the reestablishment of the Temple in Jerusalem and the conversion of the Jews.
 Despite disagreeing with Hardegg's views, Hoffmann focused instead on his capacity for organisation, believing it to be vital in achieving their aim.
 Whilst Hoffmann adopted the position of Bishop of the Temple Society, Hardegg established a 'School for Prophets’, training young men in Temple doctrine and sending missionaries out to America, Russia and Palestine.
 In 1866 the subject of spiritual healing caused a further rift and a growing mistrust between Hoffmann and Hardegg, when Hoffmann exposed as fraud a woman who claimed to be ‘obsessed’, with Hardegg reluctant to admit that he had been deceived.